christophebiocca/network_clipboard/README.md

 Synchronizes the clipboard of multiple machines on a network.
 Uses AES-128-CBC with a pre-shared secret to protect your clipboard from the NSA (NSA-proofness not guaranteed).

 The internal API is __not stable__.
 Please don't rely on it.

+Until this app reaches 1.0.0, client compatibility may break arbitrarily.
+Try to keep all your clients on the same version.

 Install
 -------